Loags/TweenHelper/TweenHelper/Assets/Scenes/DemoSceneSetupGuide.md

 ## Quick Setup (Recommended)

-### Option 1: Automatic Setup Script
+### Option 1: Use Existing Demo Scene
-1. Open the `TweenHelperDemo.unity` scene in `Assets/Scenes/`
+1. Open `TweenHelperDemo.unity` in `Assets/Scenes/`
-2. In the Hierarchy, find the `TweenDemoSceneSetup` GameObject
-3. In the Inspector, right-click on the `TweenDemoSceneSetup` component
-4. Select **"Setup Complete Demo Scene"** from the context menu
-5. The script will automatically create all demo objects and UI elements
+2. Verify `TweenDemoSceneSetup` component has demo objects and UI references assigned
-6. After setup, manually link the UI elements in the `TweenDemoController` (see Manual Setup section for details)
+3. Press Play - 65 animations should be accessible via dropdown

 ### Option 2: Manual Setup
-If the automatic script doesn't work perfectly, follow the manual setup instructions below.
+Follow the detailed instructions below to create a demo scene from scratch.

 ## Manual Setup Instructions